 A starter is an electromechanical device that provides engine start, creating the crankshaft’s primary torque with the necessary rounds so that the compression ratio is formed to ignite the combustible mixture.

 And when the starter does not work or works intermittently, the engine start is very problematic and sometimes impossible.
-But before you start looking for reasons why the starter does not work, you need to remember that this unit works in tandem with other vehicle systems in a common starting and charging circuit (battery-start control mechanism-starter).
-Therefore, there can be both mechanical and electrical failures with their own distinctive features.
+But before you start looking for reasons why the starter does not work, you need to remember that this unit works in tandem with other vehicle systems in a standard starting and charging circuit (battery-start control mechanism-starter).
+Therefore, there can be both mechanical and electrical failures with their distinctive features.

 When the starter does not turn the engine or turns it slowly, with insufficient power to start, then, first of all, it is worth checking the electrical circuit, starting from the battery:

 - The ground contacts are reliable and well secured.